-pregnant or intend to become pregnant.
+- Pregnant or intend to become pregnant.
 You must stop taking the medicine at least 3 months before trying to become pregnant.

-It is known that this medicine causes harm to the developing baby if you take it during pregnancy and in the three months before becoming pregnant.
+It is known that this medicine causes harm to the developing baby if you take it during pregnancy and in the three months before becoming pregnant. - Breast-feeding: Tell your doctor immediately if you are breast-feeding.
+You are advised to stop breast-feeding if this medicine is prescribed for you because it is not known if this drug passes into the milk in women who are taking this medicine. - Being treated with cyclosporine A (a medicine used after a transplant or to treat psoriasis) - Being treated with glibenclamide (a medicine used for diabetes)

-- breastfeeding:

-Tell your doctor immediately

-if you are breastfeeding.
-You

-are advised to stop

-breastfeeding if this medicine

-is prescribed for you because

-it has been reported that this

-drug passes into the milk in a

-woman who was taking this

-medicine.

-- being treated with cyclosporine A (a medicine used after a transplant or to treat psoriasis)

-- being treated with glibenclamide (a medicine used for diabetes)

-Do not take Tracleer if you are allergic to it or any of the ingredients listed at the end of this leaflet.
-Do not take Tracleer if you have moderate to severe liver disorder.
+Do not take Bosleer if you are allergic to it or any of the ingredients listed at the end of this leaflet.

+Do not take Bosleer if you have moderate to severe liver disorder.